Gentrification of Baltimore

-The gentrification of Baltimore, Maryland, began around 2000 and continues to transform the city by redeveloping specific neighborhoods to appeal to new residents.
+The gentrification of Baltimore, Maryland began around 2000 and continues to transform the city by redeveloping specific neighborhoods to appeal to new residents.
 Due to Baltimore's gentrification, the city accounts for a significant amount of American gentrification.
 The gentrification of Baltimore has occurred in the neighborhoods surrounding the Inner Harbor in Central Baltimore and East downtown Baltimore.
 The gentrification of Baltimore has occurred through the renovation of historic and vacant properties in addition to new housing shopping centers and offices.
-The rejuvenation has occurred in a select number of neighborhoods, but the amenities, shopping and job opportunities has provided wider benefits for Baltimore residents.
-These neighborhoods have also provided the majority of growth of tax revenue for city government.
+The rejuvenation has occurred in a select number of neighborhoods, but the amenities, shopping and job opportunities have provided wider benefits for Baltimore residents.
+These neighborhoods have also provided the majority of the growth of tax revenue for the city government.
 However, many others feel that gentrification is unfavorable for Baltimore because it displaces current residents from their homes due to rising prices in newly gentrified neighborhoods.